nllz/IRTF-HRPC/draft-research.md

 ##### Censorship resistance
 Question(s):
 Does this protocol introduce new identifiers or reuse existing identifiers (e.g. MAC addresses) that might be associated with persons or content?
-Does your protocol make it apparent or transparent when filtering happens?
+Does your protocol make it apparent or transparent when access to a resource it restricted?
 Can your protocol contribute to filtering in a way it could be implemented to censor data or services?
 Could this be designed to ensure this doesn't happen?

 Explanation:
 Censorship resistance refers to the methods and measures to prevent Internet censorship.

 Example:
 Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of IP based censorship, which affects protocols like HTTP.
-Filtering can be made apparent by the use of status code 451 - which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{Bray}}.
+Denial or restriction of access can be made apparent by the use of status code 451 - which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{RFC7725}}.

 Impacts: